Tab-Alk/RAG-Pipeline-for-Scientific-QA/README.md

 - **Document Preparation**
   The system was tested on a neuroscience-inspired AI research paper focused on the parallels between biological neural networks and transformer models.
-The PDF was parsed and split into smaller document chunks (pages) for processing.
+The PDF was parsed and split into smaller document chunks (pages) for processing. paper_files = {
+  "Attention Is All You Need": "attention_is_all_you_need.pdf", "BioinspiredLLM: Conversational Large Language Model for the Mechanics of Biological and Bio-Inspired Materials": "bioinspiredllm_mechanics.pdf", "Spiking Neural Networks: A Survey": "spiking_neural_networks_survey.pdf" }

 - **Embedding Generation**
   Each document chunk was embedded into vector space using a pre-trained sentence embedding model (`sentence-transformers/all-MiniLM-L6-v2`), producing dense semantic representations suitable for retrieval.